 Indeed, rangers in Yellowstone have helped me see some amazing wildlife several times.

 If you are heading into the backcountry, rangers can help you with backcountry permits and, in many places, will keep a record of those headed into the backcountry.

 If it is your first time visiting a park, go to the visitor center.
 Not only will you find a park ranger to check in with, you will also often find very good exhibits about the park.

-Bonnie and I almost always sit down to watch the video before exploring a park, mainly to give us back story on the park and inspire us to visit places we hadn’t thought about.
+Bonnie and I almost always sit down to watch the video before exploring a park, mainly to give us the back story on the park and inspire us to visit places we hadn’t thought about.

 Also, I find I learn a lot about the “hidden” history of a site.
 At Agate Fossil Beds National Monument, the main attraction is the fossils.
 For me, however, the real attraction was the James H. Cook Collection, which tells the story of the relationship between Cook and the Oglala Lakota, including Red Cloud.
 The visitor center also has significant artifacts from the Plains tribes.

 Going to a national park requires a bit of planning.
 Check out the NPS web site before you go, especially in the winter!

 We have learned this lesson the hard way a couple of times and it has worked out for us many other times.